t1m0thyj/WinDynamicDesktop/README.md

 ### How can I customize the images?

-By default WinDynamicDesktop uses the Mojave wallpapers, but if you create an `images.conf` file in the same folder as the EXE you can customize the images that are used.
-The default `images.conf` can be found [here](src/images.conf).
-It is formatted in JSON and must contain the following values:
+By default WinDynamicDesktop uses the Mojave wallpapers, but you can add your own themes and customize the images that are used by creating JSON files in the *themes* folder.
+Sample theme JSON files can be found [here](src/themes).

-* `themeName` - String which is the name of the wallpaper theme (e.g., "Mojave Default")
+The name of the file should be the name of the theme, with any spaces replaced by underscores, plus the `.json` extension (e.g., `Mojave_Desert.json`).
+Theme files are formatted in JSON and must contain the following values:

 * `imagesZipUri` - String containing URL to download images.zip file from, or *null* if the content in the images subfolder is provided by the user
-* `imageFilename` - String containing the filename of each wallpaper image, with `{0}` substituted for the image number
+* `imageFilename` - String containing the filename of each wallpaper image, with `*` (an asterisk) substituted for the image number
 * `dayImageList` - Array of numbers listing the image numbers to display throughout the day (between sunrise and sunset)
 * `nightImageList` - Array of numbers listing the image numbers to display throughout the night (between sunset and sunrise)

 ## Legal and Privacy Stuff
-I do not own the Mojave wallpaper pictures used by WinDynamicDesktop, they belong to Apple.
+I do not own the wallpaper images used by WinDynamicDesktop, they belong to Apple.
 The icon used in this program was made by [Roundicons](https://www.flaticon.com/authors/roundicons) from [flaticon.com](https://www.flaticon.com/) and is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/).

-When you enter your location, WinDynamicDesktop uses the [LocationIQ service](https://locationiq.org/) to convert your location to latitude and longitude.
+When you enter your location, WinDynamicDesktop uses the [LocationIQ service](https://locationiq.org/) to convert it to latitude and longitude.
 Your location info is never sent anywhere without your consent.